 In general, controlling key access and ensuring efficient bulk encryption and decryption of data is accomplished via the following types of encryption keys (as shown in Figure 16), although other encryption keys can be used as described in Storage service encryption section.

 - Data Encryption Key (DEK) is a symmetric AES-256 key that is used for bulk encryption and decryption of a partition or a block of data.
 The cryptographic modules are FIPS 140 validated as part of the Windows FIPS validation program.
 Access to DEKs is needed by the resource provider or application instance that is responsible for encrypting and decrypting a specific block of data.
 A single resource may have many partitions and many DEKs.
 When a DEK is replaced with a new key, only the data in its associated block must be re-encrypted with the new key.
-DEK is encrypted by the Key Encryption Key (KEK) and is never stored unencrypted.
+The DEK is always stored encrypted by the Key Encryption Key (KEK).

 - Key Encryption Key (KEK) is an asymmetric RSA key that is optionally provided by you.
-This key is utilized to encrypt the Data Encryption Key (DEK) using Azure Key Vault and exists only in Azure Key Vault.
-As mentioned previously in Data encryption key management section, Azure Key Vault can use FIPS 140 validated hardware security modules (HSMs) to safeguard encryption keys.
+This key encryption key is utilized to encrypt the Data Encryption Key (DEK) using Azure Key Vault or Managed HSM.
+As mentioned previously in Data encryption key management section, Azure Key Vault can use FIPS 140 validated hardware security modules (HSMs) to safeguard encryption keys; Managed HSM always uses FIPS 140 validated hardware security modules.
 These keys aren't exportable and there can be no clear-text version of the KEK outside the HSMs – the binding is enforced by the underlying HSM.
 KEK is never exposed directly to the resource provider or other services.
-Access to KEK is controlled by permissions in Azure Key Vault and access to Azure Key Vault must be authenticated through Azure Active Directory.
+Access to KEK is controlled by permissions in Azure Key Vault and access to Azure Key Vault must be authenticated through Microsoft Entra ID.
 These permissions can be revoked to block access to this key and, by extension, the data that is encrypted using this key as the root of the key chain.

 Figure 16.
 Data Encryption Keys are encrypted using your key stored in Azure Key Vault